Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/index.rst

 Developers
 ----------

-The pyomo EDI interface is developed and maintained by `Cody Karcher <https://github.com/codykarcher>`_
+The Pyomo EDI interface is developed and maintained by `Cody Karcher <https://github.com/codykarcher>`_